Sorry, failed to load required information. Please contact your system administrator.

-Even though Bahasa Malaysia is the national language, English is also widely used in the commercial communication.
+Even though Bahasa Malaysia is the national language, English are also widely use in the commercial communication.

-In the local market, local Bahasa Melayu Sarawak and other languages are being used daily.
-A variety of native tongues such as Iban, Bidayuh, Melanau, Kayan, Kenyah, Lun Bawang, Kelabit, Penan and Bisayah are also commonly spoken.
-While Mandarin is the medium of instruction in Chinese medium schools, it is also used in public daily communication.
-The Chinese community also speak several dialects such as Hokkien, Hakka, Foochow, Teochew, Hainanese, Puxian Min and Cantonese.
+In the local market, local Malay and other ethnic language are being use daily.
+A variety of native tongues such as Iban, Bidayuh, Melanau, Kayan, Kenyah, Lun Bawang, Kelabit, Penan and Bisayah are spoken.
+While Mandarin is the medium of instruction in Chinese medium schools, the Chinese also speak several dialects such as Hokkein, Hakka, Foochow, Teochew and Cantonese.

 This is the multilingual uniqueness of Sarawak and its people.